CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 # Basics of DFT Calculations with Quantum-ESPRESSO

-Designed and written by Zachary K. Goldsmith and Taehun Lee, Princeton University
+Designed and written by Taehun Lee and Zachary K. Goldsmith, Princeton University

 Hands-on sessions - Day 1 - July 11, 2023

 Fundamentals of using Quantum-ESPRESSO for plane-wave DFT calculations of extended systems.

 ## Aims
-This tutorial will demonstrate basic usage of the PW module of Quantum-ESPRESSO (QE), a leading open-source software for electronic structure, focusing on the practical significances of key computational parameters and using crystalline Si as an example.
-This is intended as a practical tutorial for those who have not performed DFT calculations with QE in the past and will not cover the underlying physics and chemistry concepts.
-This exercise will cover how to benchmark and conduct ground state DFT simulations of periodic systems and extract results of relevance to the training of deep neural network potentials.
+This tutorial will demonstrate basic usage of the PW module of Quantum-ESPRESSO (QE), a leading open-source software for electronic structure, focusing on the practical utilities of key computational parameters and using crystalline Si as an example.
+This is intended as a straightforward tutorial for those who have not performed DFT calculations with QE in the past and will not cover the underlying physics and chemistry concepts.
+This exercise will cover how to benchmark and conduct ground state DFT simulations of periodic systems and extract results relevant to the training of deep neural network potentials.

 ## Objectives